richardbiely/gaia-ecs/README.md

 You can either install Catch2 on your machine manually or use -DGAIA_FIND_CATCH2_PACKAGE when generating your build files and have CMake download and prepare the dependency for you.

 Benchmarking relies on [googlebenchmark](https://github.com/google/benchmark).
 It is OFF by default and can be controlled via -DGAIA_BUILD_BENCHMARK=ON/OFF.<br/>
-In order to use this you must have the library installed on your machine.
+To use this, you must have the library installed on your machine.
 You can follow the steps [here](https://github.com/google/benchmark#installation) to do so.<br/>
-It is planned to replace this with a header-only library or some custom solution in order to make the processes easier.
+It is planned to replace this with a header-only library or some custom solution to make the processes easier.

 # Installation